khanshariquem/House-Realter-System/README.md

 9. A response/reply is always associated with an inquiry for a house.
 So, to view/create/edit/delete a response, a realtor should navigate to that specific inquiry.

 Web Application can be viewed in 3 roles:
 1. Admin
 2. Realtor
 3. House Hunter

 **Admin:**

 1. Web Application is preconfigured with an admin account.
 The admin credentials are provided above.
 2. Admin can login via email and password from the signin page.
-3. After logging in, admin can perform the following operations:
+3. After logging in, admin can perform the following operations from the homepage:

 	**List All Companies** - All the companies available will be displayed with the relevant information.
 The Admin can view / modify / delete the company.